shawnteh1711/webserver/README.md

+# Introduction
+This projects aims to implements a `http web server` from scratch without using `boost` library.
+The server should be able to handle multiple connections and responde to HTTP/1.1 requests, including GET, POST, PUT, DELETE and others for serving static files and also dynamically generated content using CGI scripts.
+It parses the HTTP message, retrieves the requested resource if available, generates a HTTP response, and sends it back to client.

+The project should includes a configuration file  that allows users to specify various settings such as port number, root directory, supported MIME types, and more.

+In addition to handling HTTP request,the server also implement WebSocket to enable bidirectional communication between client and server over a single, long-lived TCP connection.
+WebSockets keep the connection open, enabling real-time communication between client and server.
+That is to say, client and server must remain close connection until a handshake connection is establish and then they can exchange messages in either direction.

+The server should be designed to handle multiple simultaneous connections and uses a non-blocking I/O multiplexing technique with select() function.
+It is use to monitor multiple sockets for imcoming data or connection and then process the data or accept connections as they become available, without locking the entire application waiting got I/O. This allows the server to handle multiple connections efficiently without having to dedicate a seperated thread or process for each connection.

+Through this project, learners will gain experience in network programming, socket programming, HTTP protocol and server administration.

+# Open System Interconnection (OSI)
 OSI is a conceptual framework that describe how data is transmitted over a network.
 It is divided into 7 layers, each with a specific function:
-# Open System Interconnection (OSI)

 1. Physical Layer: This layer deals with the physical transmission of data, including the cables, connectors, and other hardware used to transmit data.